driessene/acoustic_camera/readme.md

 - num_messages - int: The number of messages to merge
 - concatenate - int: If given, rather than returning a list of messages, return a numpy array of several payloads (which must be numpy arrays if ture) concatenated together.
 Give the axis to concatenate to (typically either 0 or 1)

+### FunctionStage
+Pass a function to this class to create a stage which runs the function on input data.
+The function must only have one parameter which accepts data from other stages.
+This is simpler than creating subclasses for Stage, but is limited in functionality.
+For example, use this if you would like to call np.ravel() on data, or something just as simple

+#### Properties
+- function - function: The function of which to run on incoming data.

 # DSP
 Hold sources, processes, and sinks for audio processing.